sslab-gatech/SNAP/README.md

 # Hardware Support to Improve Fuzzing Performance and Precision

+SNAP is a customized hardware platform that implements hardware primitives to enhance the performance and precision of coverage-guided fuzzing.

+We implemented SNAP on top of the [RISC-V BOOM core](https://boom-core.org), which has one of the most sophisticated designs among the open-source processors.

-SNAP was developed using [FireSim](https://fires.im), an open-source hardware simulation platform that runs on cloud FPGAs (Amazon EC2 F1). \
+SNAP was prototyped in the [FireSim](https://fires.im) platform that runs on cloud FPGAs (Amazon EC2 F1).

-To run SNAP, you would need to replace the existing HW design directory (generator) with the SNAP's one and build a new HW design that will be mapped to FPGA instances. \
+To run SNAP, you would need to replace the existing HW design directory (generator) with the SNAP's one and build a new HW design that will be mapped to FPGA instances.

 While all the necessary instructions to run FPGA instances are provided in the [FireSim’s documentation](https://docs.fires.im/en/latest/index.html), we add some detailed steps that might not be clearly indicated in the documentation.

 ## Initial Setup/Installation for FireSim

-Please refer to the [FireSim documentation]( https://docs.fires.im/en/latest/Initial-Setup/index.html).
+Please refer to the [FireSim documentation](https://docs.fires.im/en/latest/Initial-Setup/index.html).

 ## Setting up the FireSim Repo